-Describe the commissioning process including the associated environmental impacts.
+4.11 Describe the commissioning process including the associated environmental impacts.

-4.5.
 Operation phase

-Provide full details of the operation for all elements of the project, including:

-- a description of the project site, including concept and layout plans of buildings, structures, plant and equipment to be employed - nature and description of all key operational activities, including flow releases and operation of gates and outlet works - the capacity of the project equipment and operations - a description of a fish passage maintenance program - remote operation, administration and staffing (e.g. number of operators, out of business hours operation).
+- 4.12 Provide full details of the operation for all elements of the project, including: - a description of the project site, including concept and layout plans of buildings, structures, plant and equipment to be employed - nature and description of all key operational activities, including flow releases and operation of gates and outlet works - the capacity of the project equipment and operations - a description of a fish passage maintenance program - remote operation, administration and staffing (e.g. number of operators, out of business hours operation).

-4.6.
 Associated infrastructure

-Detail, with the aid of concept and layout plans, requirements for new infrastructure or upgrading/relocating existing infrastructure to service the project including existing and proposed land tenure.
+4.13 Detail, with the aid of concept and layout plans, requirements for new infrastructure or upgrading/relocating existing infrastructure to service the project including existing and proposed land tenure.
 Include detail of gauging stations above and below the FSL of the impoundments that will be used to enable accurate gauging of inflows/outflows as they will relate to the fishway (passage and) operation including consideration of fish passages at gauging stations.
 Consider infrastructure such as transportation, water supply, energy supply, telecommunications, stormwater, waste disposal and sewerage.

-4.7.
 Decommissioning and rehabilitation

-Describe the options, strategies and methods for progressive and final rehabilitation of the environment disturbed by the project, including:

-developing a preferred rehabilitation strategy with a view to minimising the amount of land disturbed at any one time

-- illustrating the final topography of any excavations, waste areas and dam sites on maps at a suitable scale - describing the means of decommissioning the project-in terms of removing equipment, structures and buildings-and the methods proposed for stabilising the affected areas - discuss what is the intended operational life of the weirs and what strategies are there to ensure that fish passage is provided at the weir sites and be resourced and maintained subsequent to the operational life of the weirs - discussing options and methods for disposing of wastes generated by demolishing project infrastructure, including sufficient detail for their feasibility and suitability to be established - discussing future land tenure arrangements post-decommissioning of the project - developing a proposed staging plan for rehabilitation.

-Include the impacts of the preferred rehabilitation strategy in the appropriate subsections of Part B, Section 5 (page 15).

-Refer to infrastructure that is not intended to be decommissioned.
+- 4.14 Describe the options, strategies and methods for progressive and final rehabilitation of the environment disturbed by the project, including: - developing a preferred rehabilitation strategy with a view to minimising the amount of land disturbed at any one time - illustrating the final topography of any excavations, waste areas and dam sites on maps at a suitable scale - describing the means of decommissioning the project-in terms of removing equipment, structures and buildings-and the methods proposed for stabilising the affected areas - discuss what is the intended operational life of the weirs and what strategies are there to ensure that fish passage is provided at the weir sites and be resourced and maintained subsequent to the operational life of the weirs - discussing options and methods for disposing of wastes generated by demolishing project infrastructure, including sufficient detail for their feasibility and suitability to be established - discussing future land tenure arrangements post-decommissioning of the project - developing a proposed staging plan for rehabilitation. - 4.15 Include the impacts of the preferred rehabilitation strategy in the appropriate subsections of Error!
+Reference source not found., Section Error!
+Reference source not found. (page 15). - 4.16 Refer to infrastructure that is not intended to be decommissioned.
 In this situation, describe the entity to which the infrastructure is intended to be transferred, and the proposed environmental management regimes.